Emmotes/ic_spoilers/docs/campaign_vecna.md

 # Rod of Seven Parts

 As you can probably see from the assumed Global blessing - there are some things called the `Rod of Seven Parts`.
-This appears to be something we will be able collect as we do more adventures in the campaign - though that is speculation on my part.
-All we have to go on are the names and the icons below.
+This appears to be something we will be able collect as we do more adventures in the campaign.

 We know that a piece of the Rod of Seven Parts will come from a static armoured boss monster called `Hertilod` from one of the Vecna adventures.